Clan Macleay Pipes and Drums

-Our lesson program is held on Tuesday evenings from 6pm to 7pm at Rise Church (formerly known as Calvin Presbyterian Church in Tigard, Oregon.
-Calvin is located at 10445 SW Canterbury Lane, Tigard, OR 97224.
+Our lesson program is held on Tuesday evenings from 6pm to 7pm at Rise Church (formerly known as Calvin Presbyterian Church in Tigard, Oregon).
+Rise Church is located at 10445 SW Canterbury Lane, Tigard, OR 97224.
 The lessons run from 30 to 60 minutes depending on the student's level of play.
 Please contact our Pipe Major to arrange a visit (see the "Contact Us" tab).

 The purpose of our instruction program is to teach those interested in being a piper or drummer in the Clan Macleay Pipes and Drums.
 We do not offer instruction to those in other bands or who are interested only in solo playing.
 Listed below are several questions about taking up the bagpipe:

 Question: Is learning to play the bagpipe hard?